yssl/TWcmd.vim/README.md

 # TWCommand

-TWCommand is a set of useful commands for moving & managing tabs or windows in vim.
+TWCommand is a set of useful commands for moving & managing tabs and windows in vim.

 - Move a tab
 ![tmv_opt](https://f.cloud.github.com/assets/5915359/2292424/ee3f5c92-a058-11e3-9014-db07bd4dc9dd.gif)

 - Move a window
 ![wmv_opt](https://f.cloud.github.com/assets/5915359/2292428/f63c2d94-a058-11e3-9c8a-57054a14a333.gif)

 - Move a window between tabs
 ![wmvt_opt](https://f.cloud.github.com/assets/5915359/2292433/fbd08fb6-a058-11e3-8978-c180054a0333.gif)

 - Close a window or tab, then move focus to previously focused one
 ![close_opt](https://f.cloud.github.com/assets/5915359/2292436/ffa958f2-a058-11e3-96ac-8be871d8e39f.gif)

 ## Usage